The Thompson Park Wading Pool Opened In 1901

 Either the latter part of this season or next a pagoda-shaped building, with conveniences for the public, will be erected near the wading pool.
 It will be of an ornate description, of large size and will cost several thousand dollars.

-While the wading pool would be complete, crews were still hard at work adding the new walks around it as well as the large number of stone steps leading up the steep inclines and a new walk between the tower drive and the north outlook.
-Four to seven tennis courts were planned and yet to be built, as was a man made lake named High Down.
+While the wading pool would be complete, crews were still hard at work adding the new walks around it, the large number of stone steps leading up the steep inclines, and a new walk between the tower drive and the north outlook.
+Four to seven tennis courts were planned and yet to be built, as was a man-made lake named High Down.

-In September 1902, the Trident Model Yacht Club would be formed and triple its membership by the following year.
-The club would hold regattas at the wading pool, providing fun for the children and adult spectators.
+The Trident Model Yacht Club was formed in September 1902 and tripled its membership by the following year.
+The club held regattas at the wading pool, providing fun for both children and adult spectators.
 Some of the photos in the gallery, including the one below, show the children with their boats in the water.

 All in all, it was forecasted to be still several years worth of work still left to be done.
 Some of these plans, such as the estates known as Bonniebrae, were never built.
 They were to have existed to the west of Gotham Street and Washington Street behind where H. T. Wiley School is currently.
 The idea for these was to provide a source of income to the city to budget the park accordingly without burdening its citizens, much like the purchase of the American and Paddock Buildings by Emma Woodruff Keep-Schley was to provide a “perpetual” income to sustain the Henry Keep Home for decades via leases.

-In 1975, plans were set into motion to replace the old water tower which had been leaking for quite some time with a new one.
-Unfortunately, the location they would choose to built it would be the wading pool.
-In April 0f 1978, construction would begin on the new 250,000 gallon water tower marking the end of the wading pool’s 76-plus years as a landmark and gathering place at Thompson Park.
+In 1975, plans were set into motion to replace the old water tower, which had been leaking for quite some time, with a new one.
+Unfortunately, the location they chose to build it would be the wading pool.
+In April 1978, construction would begin on the new 250,000-gallon water tower, marking the end of the wading pool’s 76-plus years as a landmark and gathering place at Thompson Park.